Skip to main content

 ServiceOntario (DTC forms)ontario.ca

-The system is broken.
-The wait is unconscionable.
-But you are not alone, and there are concrete steps you can take today to help your child while fighting for systemic change.
+The current system leaves families waiting years for funded services.
+But you are not alone, and there are concrete steps you can take today to support your child while advocating for systemic change.

 Sources: Ontario Autism Program, Canada Revenue Agency, Autism Ontario, ARCH Disability Law Centre.